SDK overview

 | Best for | Privacy, kiosks, edge, low latency | Zero-ops, web clients, sharing one avatar |

-See models for the Essence vs Expression comparison and pricing for credit details.
+See models for the Essence vs Expression comparison, Essence 2 & Expression 2 for the second-generation lineup, and pricing for credit details.

 Status matrix